budomike/BackEndMigration/README.md

-1. Creating a New Java Project with Spring Initializr: Set up a new Java project using Spring Initializr with essential dependencies.
+1. Create a New Java Project with Spring Initializr: Set up a new Java project using Spring Initializr with essential dependencies.

 2. Package Structure Creation: Construct four new packages – controllers, entities, dao, and services – for organizing code.